cabjr/tf_word_embedding/README.md

   <img src="assets/demo_screen.gif">
 </p-->

-- Repository that will contain several ways of getting word embeddings by using tensorflow models with different approaches.
+- Repository that contains several ways of getting word embeddings by using tensorflow models with different approaches.